Jil/dmarc-report-processor/README.md

-Script to pull DMARC records, process and pass it to splunk.
+Script to pull DMARC records, process and pass it to splunk !!!

 **imap-client.py** - Pull attachments from mail imap server and store it in the given directory.
 This is a generic program that can be used to